Donkeys are in crisis

 Click to read HSI’s report on ejiao production and the impacts on donkeys

 Ejiao is made using the gelatin from donkey hides and is sold as a traditional Chinese medicine.
-The process is brutal—rural donkeys in Africa and Asia are often bludgeoned to death with a sledgehammer, and the communities that relied on them are left without their sole means of survival.
+Demand for the product is so strong, rural donkeys in Africa and Asia are often stolen and brutally killed, and the communities that relied on them are left without their sole means of survival.

 A staggering 1.8 million skins were traded for ejiao in 2017 out of a global donkey population of only 44 million.
-Examining current trends, it is feared that 4–10 million donkeys may die each year, which would annihilate populations across the world.
+Examining current trends, it is feared that 4–10 million donkeys may die each year for the industry with most consumers unaware of the cruelty involved.

-Together with our partners in China, HSI is surveying and educating consumers of ejiao about the heinous animal welfare, health and environmental consequences that surround the donkey skin trade.
+Together with a partner in China, HSI surveyed and educated consumers of ejiao about the animal welfare, health and environmental consequences that surround the donkey skin trade.

 Read more